-The Claimant alleged that the local authority were negligent insofar as they failed to operate the climbing wall safely.
+The claimant alleged that the local authority were negligent insofar as they failed to operate the climbing wall safely.

-They failed to provide the Claimant and her colleagues with adequate training before commencing the activities.
+They failed to provide the claimant and her colleagues with adequate training before commencing the activities.
 Adequate supervision was not provided and the local authority did not ensure the participants were safe.

-The Claimant suffered an ankle injury requiring surgery.
+The claimant suffered an ankle injury requiring surgery.
 She would suffer problems for nearly 3 years, with the possibility of some minor permanent symptoms.

 Conclusion and settlement

-Lliability was disputed and the matter progressed to a Court hearing.
+Liability was disputed and the matter progressed to a Court hearing.